Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 Source (1) Feb-19 – Health & Economic Benefits of APCD Study (linked): A Tactile-funded study analyzing claims data to determine economic and clinical outcomes following Flexitouch usage.
 The study analyzes the Blue Health Intelligence (BHI) research database covering >165mm members of individual Blue Cross Blue Shield plans from across the US.
 Notably, Tactile has been using BHI for claims data since 2018.

 During the period studied (2012 – 2016), 81,366 patients were found to have been diagnosed with non-filarial lymphedema, defined as ≥1 inpatient or 2 outpatient claims with the relevant ICD codes.
-81,366 diagnoses out of the 165mm covered population implies a 0.05% incidence rate.
+81,366 diagnoses out of the 165mm covered population imply a 0.05% incidence rate.
 Note that the 81,366 figure is over four years, so the annual incidence would be even lower.

 Source (2) Dec-14 – Lymphedema Prevalence & Treatment Benefits in Cancer Study: Tactile’s then Chief Medical Officer Alan Hirsch was a co-author of this study.
 The study conducts retrospective analysis on health claims data from Optum Insight Inc. between 2007 and 2013 that covered >34mm individuals each year.